erwa/chrome-create-jira-link-plugin/README.md

 - Press Esc or click elsewhere to close the popup.

 Please report bugs and feature requests on the [Issues page](https://github.com/erwa/chrome-create-jira-link-plugin/issues).

+### Acknowledgments

+Code was inspired by and adapted from the [Zhongwen Chrome extension](https://github.com/cschiller/zhongwen).